-In February 2017, the Compensation Committee evaluated the equity compensation of the CEO and other senior executives as part of the study performed by FW Cook.
-In order to align NEO compensation with the median of the 2016 Peer Group (with adjustments as necessary based on the Compensation Committee's overall subjective evaluation of individual performance, senior executive responsibilities relative to benchmark position responsibilities, and individual skill set and experience), and in order to maintain a performance based compensation program that aligns the NEOs with the interests of shareholders and also provides them with long term incentives, the Compensation Committee approved annual long-term incentive grants for the CEO and other NEOs (as well as the other senior executives) consisting of 50% RSUs and 50% options.
+In December 2017, the Compensation Committee evaluated the equity compensation of the CEO and other senior executives for 2018 as part of the study performed by FW Cook.
+In order to align NEO compensation with the median of the 2018 Peer Group (with adjustments as necessary based on the Compensation Committee's overall subjective evaluation of individual performance, senior executive responsibilities relative to benchmark position responsibilities, and individual skill set and experience), and in order to maintain a performance based compensation program that aligns the NEOs with the interests of shareholders and also provides them with long term incentives, the Compensation Committee approved annual long-term incentive grants for the CEO and other NEOs (as well as the other senior executives) consisting of 50% RSUs and 50% options.
 We believe this mix of options and RSUs is appropriate because it provides a balance between incentive (given that stock options only provide value to the grantee in the event that our stock price increases following the date of grant) and retention (given that RSUs only become payable based upon continued service over time).
 All of the equity grants have a four-year vesting period.
-The options were granted at an exercise price of \$14.85, which was the fair market value of the shares as of the date of the grant.
+The options have a ten year term and were granted at an exercise price of \$38.05 which was the fair market value of the shares as of the date of the grant.
 The rationale of granting options to senior executives is to create more leverage and greater wealth creation opportunity that can materially impact financial and stock price performance, consistent with typical market practice, and aligning senior executives with the interests of the Company.
 The options have strong performance orientation since they only provide value if the stock price increases.
 The time-vested RSUs, which are granted to all of the Company's employees, offer more certainty in value delivery (while still being stockholder-aligned) thereby driving executive retention.

-In December 2017, the Compensation Committee evaluated the equity compensation of the CEO and other senior executives as part of a study performed by FW Cook for the evaluation of executive salaries and other compensation for 2018.
-As with what was done last year, the compensation committee aligned the long term incentives for 2018 with the 2017 Peer Group (with adjustments as necessary based on the Compensation Committee's overall subjective evaluation of individual performance, senior executive responsibilities relative to benchmark position responsibilities, and individual skill set and experience), in order to maintain a performance based compensation program that aligns the NEOs compensation with the interests of shareholders and also provides them with long term incentives.
+As was done for 2018, the Compensation Committee aligned the long term incentives for 2019 with the 2019 Peer Group (with adjustments as necessary based on the Compensation Committee's overall subjective evaluation of individual performance, senior executive responsibilities relative to benchmark position responsibilities, and individual skill set and experience), in order to maintain a performance based compensation program that aligns the NEOs compensation with the interests of shareholders and also provides them with long term incentives.
 The Compensation Committee approved annual long-term incentive grants for the CEO and other NEOs (as well as the other senior executives) consisting of 50% RSUs and 50% options.
-No changes were made to the salaries of the NEOs for the year 2018.